Dassault/Dornier Alpha Jet

 Notes: This is an aircraft that is a trainer during peacetime and a light strike aircraft during wartime.
 It is used by Belgium, Egypt, France, Ivory Coast, Morocco, Nigeria, Qatar, Togo, Portugal, Germany, and Cameroon.
-The aircraft's two-seat version is used as a trainer or FAC aircraft, but during wartime strike missions, the back seat is removed and replaced by an electronics suite that gives it a radar warning receiver and ECM.
+The aircraft's two-seat version is used as a trainer or FAC aircraft, but during wartime strike missions, the back seat is removed and replaced by an electronics suite that gives it a RWR and ECM emitter.
 Of its five hardpoints, only the wings' 4 hardpoints may be used for drop tanks.
 The fuselage station is normally used by a gun pod, as the aircraft has no internal guns, but it may be used for other stores.

 Vehicle